 Launched on May 1st, 2021, this blog highlights stories of AAPI musicians / music creators and discusses progressive thoughts / ideology through an AAPI lens.
 I, Summer--a composer, orchestral arranger, and studio/touring keys player, have been thinking about this project for a few years now, and a silver lining of the pandemic is that I finally have the time to spearhead this blog and its corresponding Instagram page.
 Currently a year into the COVID-19 pandemic, work has slowly begun to pick up again as more people become vaccinated, but some recent disappointing music projects coupled with the unfortunate uptick in anti-Asian hate crimes nationwide convinced me to take a brief step back from creating music to set up this project.
 I went into my project planning phase having decided that the blog would delve into individual and community AAPI identity, AAPI representation in the music industry, perspectives as AAPIs, and progress within the industry and in general (and thus, have a progressive agenda).

-Beyond the month of May, I will be featuring the stories and music of other AAPI musicians (with a different set of questions and feature treatment) and will also be discussing progressive ways to advance the AAPI music community (and AAPI community in general), working towards a truly unified minority community which is supportive of its own members as well as members of other minority communities (black, indigenous, latinx, etc.).
+Beyond the month of May, my schedule permitting, I will be featuring the stories and music of other AAPI musicians (questions and feature treatment may be different) and will also be discussing progressive ways to advance the AAPI music community (and AAPI community in general), working towards a truly unified minority community which is supportive of its own members as well as members of other minority communities (black, indigenous, latinx, etc.).
 We are stronger together.
 Collaboration, mentorship, work opportunities, and live events will also be discussed in due time.